Evil Dead (2013 film): Plot

-A girl is tied up in the cellar of a remote cabin, where an old woman is reciting incantations from a strange book in the Welsh language.
-The girl reveals her demonic possession and her father Harold sets her ablaze and shoots her dead.
+A young woman in the woods is captured and held hostage in the cellar of a remote cabin, where an old woman recites incantations from a book in the Welsh language.
+The young woman begs for her mother before revealing her demonic possession.
+Her father, Harold, sets her ablaze before shooting her dead.

-Sometime later, David Allen and his girlfriend Natalie arrive at the same cabin, which is his family's holiday home, with their dog Grandpa.
-They meet his estranged younger sister Mia and their friends Eric and Olivia.
-The group plans to stay in the cabin while Mia overcomes her heroin addiction.
-David discovers that the cabin had been broken in prior with the cellar littered with rotting animal corpses, a worn double-barrel shotgun, and a book called the Naturom Demonto.
-There is no sign of what happened to the previous occupants.
+Some time later, David, his girlfriend Natalie, and their dog Grandpa arrive at the cabin, which is his family's holiday home.
+They reunite with David's estranged younger half-sister, Mia, and their friends, high school teacher Eric and nurse Olivia.
+They plan to stay in the cabin while Mia overcomes her heroin addiction.
+Olivia tells David that this isn't Mia's first attempt at quitting, and Eric adds that Mia's last attempt resulted in her relapsing and legally dying before being revived.

+David discovers that the cabin had been broken into, finding the cellar littered with rotting animal corpses, a worn double-barrel shotgun, and a book called the Naturom Demonto.
 Eric reads an incantation from the book, awakening a malevolent force.
-As Mia begins seeing a demonic doppelgänger of herself in the woods, she steals Eric's car to leave but crashes into a nearby swamp.
-The demon chases her into the woods, where vines trap her and sexually assault her, (Note: This scene is a remake of the same controversial scene from the original movie.) allowing the demon to possess her.
+Mia begins seeing a demonic doppelgänger of herself in the woods and tries to leave using Eric's car, crashing into a nearby swamp, and is chased by the demon.
+She is trapped by vines that sexually assault her, and she is possessed.

-David finds Grandpa beaten to death with a hammer and discovers Mia scalding herself in the shower with boiling water.
-That night, a possessed Mia wounds David with the shotgun and vomits onto Olivia's face before Eric locks her in the basement.
-A now-possessed Olivia mutilates her face and stabs Eric with a piece of glass before he bludgeons her to death.
+David finds Grandpa beaten to death, and discovers Mia scalding herself in the shower with boiling water.
+David tries to take Mia to a hospital, but is forced to return to the cabin due to flooded roads.
+Olivia administers Mia a sedative, knocking her out.
+Later that night, Mia wounds David with the shotgun and vomits into Olivia's mouth before being locked in the basement by Eric.
+A now-possessed Olivia mutilates her face and stabs Eric before he bludgeons her to death.
 Mia lures Natalie into the cellar and bites her hand before slicing her own tongue.
-David helps Natalie escape.